dd9jn/rfc4880bis/crypto-refresh.md

 - MPI of Elgamal (Diffie-Hellman) value m * y\*\*k mod p.

+To produce the value value "m" in the above formula, first concatenate the following values:

+- The one-octet algorithm identifier, if it was passed (in the case of a v3 PKESK packet).

+- The session key.

-The value "m" in the above formula is the plaintext value described above, with a two-octet checksum appended (equal to the sum of the preceding octets, modulo 65536), and then encoded in the PKCS#1 block encoding EME-PKCS1-v1_5 described in Section 7.2.1 of {{RFC8017}} (see also {{pkcs-encoding}}).
+- A two-octet checksum of the session key, equal to the sum of the session key octets, modulo 65536.

+Then, the above values are encoded using the PKCS#1 block encoding EME-PKCS1-v1_5 described in Section 7.2.1 of {{RFC8017}} (see also {{pkcs-encoding}}).

 Note that when an implementation forms several PKESKs with one session key, forming a message that can be decrypted by several keys, the implementation MUST make a new PKCS#1 encoding for each key.

 An implementation MUST NOT generate ElGamal v6 PKESKs.